See a Problem?

 I agree with De Waal's descriptions of man's current relationship with evolution.
 However, I'm glad that he doesn't spend too much ink debunking social darwinism.
 I hope we can all agree to take that theory's weaknesses for granted.

-That said, there is plenty of interesting stuff in here about chimpanzees and bonobos.
+...moreThat said, there is plenty of interesting stuff in here about chimpanzees and bonobos.
 Dr. de Waal is clearly an expert in his fie

-That said, there is plenty of interesting stuff in here about chimpanzees and bonobos.
+Mixed feelings about this one.
+I am interested in the subject but wasn't totally engaged by the writing.
+In particular, I felt the author adopted an unattractive condescending tone when criticising others, which is something he likes to do a lot.
+I had the impression some of his barbs were intended as humour, but instead he came over as rather arrogant and disdainful.That said, there is plenty of interesting stuff in here about chimpanzees and bonobos.
 Dr. de Waal is clearly an expert in his field and his observations cover empathy, self-awareness, reciprocity, alliance building and many other aspects of ape behaviour.
 He comments that previous popular books on the subject have concentrated on chimps rather than bonobos, and seeks to redress the balance.
 Bonobos are probably best known for constantly engaging in sexual activity.
 They are generally less aggressive than chimps and their societies are female dominated (also far more gender unequal than those of chimps.
 According to the author, male bonobos occupy a massively inferior social position to females).

 A cynic might suggest that the generally peaceful, female dominated and sexually permissive bonobos seem to bear little relation to most human societies.
 Dr. de Waal suggests otherwise.
 He argues, not unreasonably, that humans tend to ascribe our aggressive tendencies to our genetic ancestry, whilst unfairly rejecting the idea that our capacity for empathy has any such connection.
 He puts forward an intriguing theory about the origins of the nuclear family in human society.
 I think I would like to read some alternative theories before making up my mind, but Dr. de Waal's arguments seem plausible.
 I also agree with his view that there is unlikely to be much further evolution of the human body, since survival rates into adulthood are now such as to eliminate competitive advantage from any new mutations.
 However not all of the author's arguments about human society were as convincing.
 Dr. de Waal is self-consciously "liberal" in his social outlook and at times this led him into arguments that were tendentious and even inconsistent at times.